-Without reliable refrigerated shipping New Zealand would never have been able to compete on the world market with other major primary producers like Australia and South Africa.
-Some defining moments in Cooltainer history include:
+Without reliable refrigerated shipping, New Zealand would never have been able to compete on the world market with other major primary producers like Australia and South Africa.
+Some defining moments in KNCooltainer history include:

 1984 | The company became 100% owned by the Owens Group.